 The library’s staff members are available to help you succeed here at Otterbein, by helping you find the information you need.
 Stop by the Customer Service Desk to ask questions or email your Personal Librarian directly.
 You can also Ask a Librarian via chat, email, text, or get social with us through Facebook, Twitter, and Instagram @Courtrightlib.

-If you need assistance finding your way around the library, this guide also is great to check out: https://otterbein.libguides.com/welcome.
+If you need assistance finding your way around the library, take a look at our Welcome LibGuide.

 Library News & Events